My six tips for a European Carbon Border Tax.

 A carbon border tax would be easiest to set if the EU had a CO2 tax.
 But because taxation is member states’ sovereignty and there is already an ETS carbon pricing, the border tax must at least build on the ETS; for the level of the levy and to make use of a possible link with ETS and CO2 markets in other countries.
 In the preparation of a carbon border tax, in my opinion, the following 6 principles should also apply.

-- No carbon border tax for a trading partner with its own ETS or CO2 tax, such as Canada, South Korea, New Zealand and Mexico.
+- No carbon border tax application for trading partners with its own ETS or CO2 tax, such as Canada, South Korea, New Zealand and Mexico.
 A list of these can simply be drawn up.
 The question then is what one does with imports from California, because that has a similar ETS system, which means for the producer CO2 costs.
-Such a list of countries is a good step for setting up a ‘Carbon Club‘.
+Such a list of countries is a good step for setting up a “Carbon Club“, a concept developed by Environmental Defense Fund.
 I am thinking of a ‘GATT’-like trade agreement, where products can be traded among themselves, without CO2 tax and in which countries.
 And in such a club, companies are allowed to use each other’s emission rights or credits to meet CO2 requirements.
 The club can then applya joint carbon border tax on imports from third countries.
 A carbon club of countries with carbon pricing systems is also good alternative if the Climate Summit in December in Madrid fails to reach common rules on international CO2 trading.

 - Determining the basis of the levy is not yet easy.
 The EU must request a carbon label for each product (x grams of CO2 per washing machine).
 The question remains to what extent the LCA and indirect emissions should be taken into account, where the EU ETS itself does not.
 The tax can also be levied on the ‘avoidable’ emissions just like the upcoming Dutch tax designed for the industry, additional to ETS.
 That may be fair, but it does not yet provide a level playing field for the EU’s CO2 costs compared to the competition.